kangk1204/Octopus-toolkit2/doc/guide.rst

 Alignment-Hisat2
 ________________

-Alignment is the process of mapping reads to the reference genome.
+Alignment is the process of mapping reads to a reference genome.
 The 3rd party tool used in Alignment is Hisat2.

 * **Input**